ical4j/ical4j-user-guide/docs/template/project.md

 A Decision captures agreement on a critical Project element that may be referred to or superseded at a later date.
 Decisions are Project assumptions that ensure collaborators all agree on Project outcomes and deliverables.

+## Timesheet

+A Timesheet is used to capture metrics related to Project effort.
+On a given day, week or month it may be useful to track how much time is spent on specific Tasks for purposed such as financial reporting.